DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 Laundry or dish detergent are also acceptable (though less natural) substances to mix in with your water to create a nice cleaning solution, but be very careful.
 Don’t overdo the amount of detergent, as it can leave a film on the mat and make it less grippy.
 Just a few drops of detergent will be plenty to mix in with a couple of cups of water.

-Clean Your Mat By Using Store Products
+Clean and Disinfect Your Mat By Using Store Products

 For most products that you’ll buy, the process is essentially the same – put the solution into a cleaning bottle (if it doesn’t come in one), and gently spray and wipe down the mat.
 Again, be careful not to overwhelm the mat with too much solution, as the chemicals can eventually take their toll on the health of the yoga mat.